“I’ll just go on TikTok.”

 How does this continue?
 Apparently, unfortunately, the same as all the time.
 Calls are immediately circulating on Twitter to abuse TikTok’s reporting system so that the Dragonlord loses his channel there as well.

-That’s what’s behind it: What is striking is that Winkler is now playing exactly the role that the “haters” want him to play.
+That’s what’s behind it: What is striking is that Winkler is exactly the role that the “haters” want him to play.
 You can see this in the way the vocabulary is converging.
 Where haters cheer that he is “defeated”, like an NPC in a video game, he declares himself “far from defeated”.

 The use of “defeated” around the Dragon Lord even originated with a cry out Winkler himself.
 In the early days of the entire case, he yelled in one of his live streams, “You will never defeat me!”
 Along with a shirt that read “Undefeated Forever,” this gave rise to the Haters’ desire to actually defeat the Dragon Lord.